RareSkills/blog/solidity-interview-questions/solidity-interview-questions.md

 25. What is a beacon in the context of proxies?
 26. Why is it necessary to take a snapshot of balances before conducting a governance vote?
 27. How can a transaction be executed without a user paying for gas?
-28. In solidity, without assembly, how do you get the function selector of the calldata?
+28. In Solidity, without assembly, how do you get the function selector of the calldata?
 29. How is an Ethereum address derived?
 30. What is the metaproxy standard?
 31. If a try catch makes a call to a contract that does not revert, but a revert happens inside the try block, what happens?